Roger Clarke's Web-Site

 An Actor may therefore take many forms, in particular:

 Generally, any Actor capable of Action can perform as an agent for a principal.
 Generally, however, an artefactual Actor cannot act as a principal.
 This is because legal regimes generally preclude artefacts from bearing responsibility for actions and outcomes, and from liability for harm arising from an action.
 They cannot be subject to provisions of the criminal law nor be bound by contract.
+Some commentators have called for such constraints to be removed; but deep-rooted legal assumptions create considerable challenges.

 Two broad categories of Resources need to be distinguished, which are subject to distinct forms of Actions: